Residential Single Family Remodel & Additions

 After your application is accepted, we will notify you via the permit portal to make the payment.
 You can pay through the permit portal by clicking on the My Fees tab on the main dashboard and using an E-Check, Visa, or Mastercard.
 Click here for instructions.

 The review process for your project will take approximately 30 business days after your application is received and accepted.
 Expedited review is not available.
+You can monitor the status of your review through the permit portal and submit any required responses or revisions as needed.

 • For instructions on how to check the status of your review(s), click here.

-• Instructions for verifying whether a subcontractor has accepted an assignment for a GC or an applicant. click here.
+• Instructions for verifying whether a subcontractor has accepted an assignment for a GC or an applicant: click here.

 • All comments have been addressed.